Bash shell

 Git configuration

-Type the following commands, and make sure to use the name and email associated with your GitHub account.
+Type the following commands in a terminal.
+Make sure to use the email associated with your GitHub account.

 git config --global user.name "Jane Doe" git config --global user.email "janedoe@example.com" git config --global core.autocrlf true